 2. We will be clear about whom we are consulting, why, on what questions and for how long.

 3. We will make the consultation document as short and simple as possible, with an overview of no more than two pages.
 We will try to make it as easy as possible for people to give us a written response.

 4. When setting the length of the consultation period, we will consider the nature of our proposals and their potential impact.
 We will always make clear the closing date for responses.

 5. A person within Ofcom will be in charge of making sure we follow our own guidelines and aim to reach the largest possible number of people and organisations who may be interested in the outcome of our decisions.
 Ofcom’s Consultation Champion is the main person to contact if you have views on the way we run our consultations.

 6. If we are not able to follow any of these principles, we will explain why.

-7. We think it is important that everyone who is interested in an issue can see other people’s views, so we usually publish all the responses on our website as soon as we receive them.
+7. We think it is important that everyone who is interested in an issue can see other people’s views, so we usually publish the responses on our website at regular intervals during and after the consultation period.
 After the consultation we will make our decisions and publish a statement explaining what we are going to do, and why, showing how respondents’ views helped to shape these decisions.